Frequently asked questions

 - Carers’ Hospital Service – team supporting Carers at QEQM, William Harvey and Kent & Canterbury Hospitals.

 - Services for Young Adult Carers – dedicated team for Carers aged 16-24 years.

 Legally all adult Carers caring for an adult are entitled to a Carer’s Needs Assessment.
 This is your opportunity to think about how your caring role is impacting on your life and what information and support might help.
 You can arrange a meeting or phone call with one of our Carer Support Coordinators – they can take up to two hours and you do not need to prepare in advance or bring any evidence with you.
 However, things like your NHS number are requested on the form and it may be a good idea to think about what may help your situation before the meeting.Get in touch with us to arrange your Carer’s Needs Assessment

 Where can I find out what’s on to support Carers in my area of East Kent?

-Check out our schedule of monthly drop-ins and support groups and search our online calendar to see what’s on this month.What’s on for Carers this month?
+Check out our schedule of monthly drop-ins and support groups (online during the pandemic) and search our online calendar to see what’s on this month.What’s on for Carers this month?